Law Students

 Summer associates receive meaningful and timely feedback to help their professional development.
 The firm actively encourages all lawyers working with summer associates to provide contemporaneous feedback on every project.
 In addition, members of the firm’s Recruiting Committee also meet with each summer associate formally at least twice during the summer to discuss his or her work and to provide a final review.

 Our summer social events provide opportunities for summer associates and their families to get to know Morris Nichols lawyers and each other, as well as explore Wilmington and the surrounding areas.
-In recent summers, those events have included a wine tasting dinner, Phillies games, a 5k run, a crab feast, a golf outing, and small group dinner parties at the homes of some of our senior partners.
+In recent summers, those events have included a Philadelphia professional sports game, a canoe and dine event, concerts, 5k runs, a crab feast, a golf outing, and small group dinner parties at the homes of some of our partners.
 There are also many more informal social opportunities available to our summer associates, including lunches, dinners, softball games and outings to local Wilmington events.

 Summer associates often work on pro bono assignments.
 The summer class also participates in local service projects.
 These projects have included preparing meals at the Ronald McDonald House for families residing there, serving lunch at the Emmanuel Dining Room, and assembling care packages for deployed military through Operation Gratitude.

 Promoting diversity in the legal profession and building a diverse team of lawyers is a priority for the firm.
 The firm prioritizes increasing diversity within its ranks and in the legal profession more generally.
 In 2021, Morris Nichols spearheaded a pilot 1L diversity fellowship in collaboration with other Delaware law firms.
-To learn more about the 1L fellowship for the summer of 2023, interested candidates may contact Rachel Nuzzi for additional details.
+To learn more about the summer 1L fellowship, interested candidates may contact Sarah Oscar for additional details.

 The partners take their role as mentors very seriously.
 They don’t just assign work; rather, they take time to explain the complexities of the project, and, with an eye toward professional development.